mika-s/RandomPerson/RandomPersonLib/Readme.md

 `#{Random(int, 0, 2000, 10000)}` can generate 0, 2000, 4000, 6000, 8000 or 10000.

 For switch:
 One of the values in the list, after "switch", are chosen randomly.
-Use `\`, rather than just a `,`, if the comma should be a part of the chosen value.
+Use single quotes around the arguments that should be picked randomly.

 Example for int: